danielledc/peoplewebapp/README.md

 3. Enter credentials

-4. Click Magazine or go here directly: http://www.people.com/people/digitalmagazine/index.hml
+4. Click Magazine or go here directly: http://www.people.com/people/static/digitalmagazine/index.hml

 About the Web App

 My role on this project was as lead developer, developing the html, javascript, and css for both the library and content viewer page, with some code contributed by other developers on my team.
 All code contributed by other developers on team are noted in the source.

-Relevant files
+RELEVANT FILES

 index.html - library page